koi-as/note-taking-app/README.md

 Below are some pictures to show what the app looks like as you use it: </br>

-Here is a link to the deployed application: _link goes here_
+Here is a link to the deployed application: https://bootcamp-note-taking-app.herokuapp.com/